PrattFall/melange-tea/README.md

 ### Proposed

+- ARIA attribute support
 - Copy Elm's `Browser` module structure
 - Add Style and Attribute constructors (An example would be the `feliz` project for Fable)
     - Removes the need for so many string literals everywhere (fewer chances of misspelling mistakes and such)
-- Make `classes` actually use the `classList` property
 - Allow optional interop/wrapping of React components
     - If there's a way to do it I'd also like Preact and/or WebComponents as well
 - Refactor, refactor, refactor

 ## Usage

 This project is currently not up on opam.
-If you want to run the examples in `test` you can clone the repo and do the following:
+If you want to run the examples in `examples` you can clone the repo and do the following:

 Install dependencies with